pepkit/divcfg/README.md

 ## Template files

+Each compute package must point to a template file.
+These template files are typically stored relative to the PEPENV config file.
 Template files are taken by looper, populated with sample-specific information, and then run as scripts.
 Here's an example of a generic SLURM template file:

 ```{bash}
 #!/bin/bash